nasuni-labs/nasuni-dashboards/README.md

     sudo systemctl start influxdb && sudo systemctl enable influxdb
     ```

+6. Add firewall rules if firewall service is running.
+Check the firewall service:

+    ```shell
+    systemctl status firewalld
+    ```

+    If the firewall is running, the output will be similar to the following:
+    ```shell
+    firewalld.service - firewalld - dynamic firewall daemon
+    Loaded: loaded (/usr/lib/systemd/system/firewalld.service; enabled; vendor pr
+    Active: active (running) since Mon 2021-12-18 16:05:15 CET; 50min ago
+    Docs: man:firewalld(1)
+    ```

-6. Configure the firewall for InfluxDB (only required if the firewall is enabled) and reload the firewall configuration:
+    Configure the firewall for InfluxDB (only required if the firewall was running) and reload the firewall configuration:

     ```shell
     sudo firewall-cmd --add-port=8086/tcp --permanent